 By Deena Beasley

-– Pfizer Inc and Merck & Co Inc have developed experimental antiviral pills that have shown promising efficacy in trials of adults with COVID-19 who are at high risk of serious illness.
-Both drugs also are being studied to see if they can prevent infection in people exposed to the virus.
+– Rival antiviral pills from Pfizer Inc and Merck & Co that demonstrated efficacy in trials of adults with COVID-19 who are at high risk of serious illness are now both in use.
+The drugs are being studied to see if they can prevent infection in people exposed to the virus.

 Here is an explanation of the differences in the two pills.